cctutum/LBM-solver/README.md

 # LBM-solver

-Lattice-Boltzmann Method (LBM) Fluid Simulation in Python with Numpy and JAX
+Flow Simulation using Lattice-Boltzmann Method (LBM) in Python with Numpy and JAX.

 ![](videos/vonKarman_vortex_street.gif)